Furnished Apartments in Munich- More than 200 Search results

 The English Garden is the largest public park in Munich.
 Here you can drink cold Radlers in the beer garden or rent pedalos and leisurely ride down the river.

-Helpful Services in Munich
+Useful Services in Munich

 Book a Tiger offers affordable cleaning services with many scheduling options and cleaners that speak English.